Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Gothitelle.md

 ---
 Ability1: Frisk
 Ability2: Competitive
+Baby: 'No'
+BookImageName: HOME576.png
+BookShinyImageName: HOME576_s.png
 BoxSprite: SRD-BoxSprite-gothitelle.png
+DexCategory: Astral Body Pokemon
+DexDescription: They can predict the future from the placement and movement of the stars.
+They get restless if someone they know will be in danger.
+They are emphatic creatures that can understand human emotion.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'Yes'
+Height:
+  Deimeters: 15
+  Feet: 4.9
+  Meters: 1.5
 HiddenAbility: Shadow Tag
 HomeSprite: SRD-HomeSprite-gothitelle.png
 Learnset: '[[SRD-Gothitelle-Learnset]]'
 Legendary: 'No'
 Name: Gothitelle
 Number: 576
+PrimaryEggGroup: Human-Like
+SecondaryEggGroup: ''
 Sprite: gothitelle.png
 Type1: Psychic
 Type2: ''
+Weight:
+  Hectograms: 440
+  Kilograms: 44.0
+  Pounds: 97.0
 ---

 #PokeroleSRD/Pokedex